 Pre and Postnuptial Agreement Lawyers London

 Your children’s needs are a priority.
 Prior to marrying or entering into a civil partnership, many couples consider whether they require a pre-nuptial agreement.
-The divorce and matrimonial lawyers at Lloyd Platt & Co can give you advice about the effect and enforcement of such agreements so that you can make decisions to secure future situations.
+Some of London's top divorce and matrimonial lawyers at Lloyd Platt & Co can give the best advice for you regarding the effect and enforcement of such agreements so that you can make decisions to secure future situations.
 See also our information on the world's first Pet Nup here, developed by Lloyd Platt in partnership with Blue Cross.

 Court Recognised Prenuptial Agreements

 Whilst pre-nuptial agreements are not strictly legally binding the courts do take them into consideration as part of the overall circumstances of the case.
 The agreement is likely to hold more weight if:

 - You have both had independent legal advice.

 - You have both made full and frank disclosure of your finances to each other.

 - There has been no undue pressure on either of you to enter into the pre-nuptial agreement.

 - There are no other factors to make it unfair.